Yandex Cloud

 All the required resources will be created in the specified folder.
 You can check resource availability and their settings in the management console.

-2. Install the utilities:
+2. Install the following tools:

 sudo apt update && sudo apt install --yes kafkacat

-Check that you can use it to connect to the Managed Service for Apache Kafka® source cluster over SSL.
+Make sure you can use it to connect to the Managed Service for Apache Kafka® source cluster over SSL.

 sudo apt update && sudo apt-get install --yes jq

-Prepare the test dataPrepare the test data
+Prepare your test dataPrepare your test data

 Let's assume the Apache Kafka® sensors topic in the source cluster receives data from car sensors in JSON format.